johnsonli010801/cse15l-lab-reports/lab-report-1-week-2.md

 ```
 $ cp WhereAmI.java OtherMain.java; javac OtherMain.java; java WhereAmI
 ```
+Indeed, this is a efficient way to save more times on typing the command to run the program on each line.
 ___
 Overall, this objective goal for this lab is to get VScode set up and run a file in the remote server.
 >